Zenfin/medical_classification/README.md

 # Usage

-To run the baseline classification of data run `python run.py CLASSIFICATION_METHOD` This will take the csv data in the file identified in `run.py`'s  `METHODS` dictionary and make prediction using all the various algorithms in `ml.py`'s `ALL_CLASSIFIERTS` dictionary.
+To run classification of data `python run.py CLASSIFICATION_METHOD` This will take the csv data in the file identified in `run.py`'s  `METHODS` dictionary and make prediction using all the various algorithms in `ml.py`'s `ALL_CLASSIFIERS` dictionary.

 If you wish to re-extract the data into the csvs you can run `python run.py CLASSIFICATION_METHOD extract`